Debugging Concurrent Programs

 }

-TSan uses compile-time instrumentation, requiring recompilation but with relatively lower runtime overhead (though still a 5-15x slowdown).
-It has the best support for C++ standard library synchronization primitives, and its report format is clear and readable.
-If you can recompile the project, TSan is usually the first choice—its data race detection is more precise, with a lower false-positive rate.
+TSan performs compile-time instrumentation.
+It requires recompilation, but the runtime overhead is relatively small (though it still causes a 5-15x slowdown).
+It offers the best support for C++ standard library synchronization primitives and provides clear, readable reports.
+If you can recompile your project, TSan is usually the preferred choice—it detects data races more accurately and has a lower false positive rate.

-Helgrind uses runtime dynamic analysis, requiring no recompilation (as long as debug symbols are present), but its runtime overhead is larger than TSan (typically 20-50x slowdown) because every instruction must be translated through Valgrind's IR.
-Helgrind's advantage is that you can directly analyze an already-compiled binary without setting up a build environment.
-Furthermore, Helgrind is particularly strong at lock order analysis—if you suspect a dead lock risk but it hasn't been triggered yet, Helgrind's lock order graph can help you discover the hidden danger in advance.
+Helgrind is a runtime dynamic analysis tool.
+It does not require recompilation (as long as debug symbols are present), but the runtime overhead is significantly higher than TSan (typically a 20-50x slowdown) because every instruction must be translated by Valgrind's IR.
+Helgrind's advantage is that you can directly analyze an already compiled binary without needing to set up a build environment.
+Additionally, Helgrind is particularly strong at analyzing lock order—if you suspect a deadlock risk but haven't triggered it yet, Helgrind's lock order graph can help you discover potential hazards in advance.

-My recommendation is: use TSan for daily development to quickly detect data races; bring in Helgrind when you need to analyze lock order issues or cannot recompile.
-The two complement each other, so there's no need to choose just one.
+Our recommendation is to use TSan for daily development to quickly detect data races.
+When you need to analyze lock order issues or cannot recompile, bring in Helgrind.
+The two can complement each other; you don't have to choose just one.

-TSan and Helgrind are both runtime tools—you need to let the bug happen before they can detect it.
-But there is a class of problems that can be prevented at compile time.
-Clang's Thread Safety Analysis (TSA) is a compile-time static analysis extension that declares thread safety constraints through code annotations, and the compiler checks whether you violate these constraints at compile time.
+TSan and Helgrind are both runtime tools—you need to let the bug occur before they can detect it.
+However, there is a class of problems that can be prevented at compile time.
+Clang's Thread Safety Analysis (TSA) is a compile-time static analysis extension.
+It uses code annotations to declare thread safety constraints, and the compiler checks if you violate these constraints during compilation.
 Zero runtime overhead, zero performance impact—it works entirely at compile time.

 Basic Annotations

-The core concept of TSA is "capability."
-A mutex is a capability—you must hold it to access the data it protects.
-You need to use macros (which are __attribute__ under the hood) to declare these constraints.
+The core concept of TSA is "capabilities."
+A mutex is a type of capability—you must hold it to access the data it protects.
+You need to use macros (underlying __attribute__) to declare these constraints.

 First, you need to add the CAPABILITY annotation to your mutex type: